 Unfortunately, what is likely to come rolling in is a host of spam links, extortion attempts, and your site cratering in the search rankings as Google identifies you as a “black hat” site and throws you into the online holding cell with the other miscreants.

-What are the signs that a link-builder is trying to scam you?
-Here are three dead giveaways:
+What are the signs that a link builder is trying to scam you?
+Here are three dead giveaways to figure out link building scams:

 Look at the PageRank and incoming links for their site.
 If they have a low PR and/or don’t have quality incoming links for their own business, it is very unlikely that they can deliver any good links to you.